China’s Xi Jinping calls for peace conference and ‘justice’ over war in Gaza as Arab leaders visit Beijing | KRDO

 Beijing last month hosted representatives from rival Palestinian groups Fatah and Hamas for “reconciliation” talks.

+In Thursday’s joint statement, China and its Arab-nation counterparts also called for the “end of the occupation of the territory of the State of Palestine” and the establishment of an independent Palestinian state.
+It also condemned the US for using its United Nations Security Council veto to block a resolution that would have recommended granting full Palestinian UN membership.

 With its diplomacy this week, China “wants to demonstrate leadership, consolidate ties, and call for ceasefire (in Gaza).
-It wants to be a particularly strong leader on this issue, at least rhetorically,” according to Yun Sun, director of the China program at the Washington-based Stimson Center think tank.
+It wants to be a particularly strong leader on this issue, at least rhetorically,” according to Yun Sun, director of the China program at the Washington-based Stimson Center think tank, speaking ahead of the meeting.

 “China has chosen to side with Palestine and the Arab countries.
 The choice is deliberate as it does suggest a desire to align with Arab countries, and the Global South.
 But China didn’t create the crisis.
 It only capitalized on it,” she added.